doctordarsh08/LMS-QA-Checker/README.md

 # LMS QA Runner

-Automated quality-assurance system for online courses hosted on a Saras AI Institute-style LMS.
+Automated quality-assurance system for online courses hosted on a Learning Management System (LMS).
 Given a Course ID, it logs in, traverses every activity in the course via browser automation, checks all content components, and produces a structured CSV report — triggered from a web UI or directly from GitHub Actions.

 ---